h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 The goal of this pass, is simply to cover most of the head and let no scalp skin be visible.
 Besides, to show the general recognizable hairstyle.

 * If you're doing real-time hair, you're gonna need a texture sheet that does have some thick groups of hair, so that it let almost no light through and cover the scalp skin.
+You can read more about creating game hair texture sheet, [here](https://hossimo.com/tutorial/workflow-how-to-create-texture-map-for-game-hair-cards-using-xgen/ "How To Create Texture Map For Game Hair Cards Using XGen").
 * If you're using hair-groomers like XGen, it's the same; depending on your desired hairstyle, you'll need at least one separate description to cover the head and shape the general silhouette.
 * If you're sculpting hair, it's still the same; you have to somewhat forget about details and nail down the primary shapes.